amedhat979/Work-Samples/README.md

 # Work-Samples

 ## 1. COVID-19 Simulation Report.pdf
-A detailed written report of the COVID-19 SEIR (Susceptible–Exposed–Infectious–Recovered) simulation project.
+A detailed written report of the COVID-19 SEIR simulation project.
 Explains the methodology, mathematical modeling, simulation results, and conclusions.

 ## 2. SEIR_Model.ipynb
 Jupyter Notebook containing the Python code implementation of the COVID-19 SEIR model.
 Includes equations, numerical solutions, and visualizations corresponding to the project report above.